Fraction Calculator

 Five and one quarter is twenty-one quarters. - Add: 17/5 + 21/4 = 17 · 4/5 · 4 + 21 · 5/4 · 5 = 68/20 + 105/20 = 68 + 105/20 = 173/20

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(5, 4) = 20.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 5 × 4 = 20.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - seventeen fifths plus twenty-one quarters is one hundred seventy-three twentieths.
+In other words, seventeen fifths plus twenty-one quarters equals one hundred seventy-three twentieths.

 Rules for expressions with fractions: